-To help you with your planning ahead of the college football season, we will have the following stories, photos and more in coming weeks, anchored by a special project surrounding the Top 25 poll, team and Power Five conference previews as well as three weekends of feature stories.
+To help you with your planning ahead of the college football season, we will have the following stories, photos and more ahead of the season.
 This digest is subject to change and will be updated throughout the month of August.
 For questions, please call 212-621-1630 or email Dave Zelio (dzelio(at)ap.org).
+All times Eastern.

 TOP 25 POLL

 The 2017 preseason AP Top 25 was released on Monday, Aug.
 21. The weekly poll will begin on Tuesday, Sept.
 5, and will then be sent every Sunday at 2 p.m. through the regular season.
 The final poll will be sent roughly an hour after the national championship game of Monday, Jan.
 8. This is the 82nd year of the Top 25 poll.